Sunday, June 2, 2019

 Lent 2019: Memories of Mount Bato-Arobo

 Road construction is part of the Local Government's priority development that will benefit many families living in Barangay Pasol-o, especially those living in an upland Sitio of Bato-Arobo.
+This project is a testament to our community's unity and shared vision.

 © 2019 Del Cusay